volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ```

-With default export, it is possible to export only a single value per file.
+For default export, it is possible to export only a single value per file.

 ## Using both